jerry048/Shared-Seedbox/README.md

     Screen
     Daemon
 ### Shared seedbox supports
-    Dediseedbox - qBittorrent in not connectable* since the SSH is built inside docker Please add WebUI\HostHeaderValidation=false to the config
+    1. Dediseedbox - qBittorrent in not connectable* since the SSH is built inside docker Please add WebUI\HostHeaderValidation=false to the config Need to use ssh tunneling to access the WebUI

+    2. Feralhosting - Use screen or Daemon installation Method

-        Need to use ssh tunneling to access the WebUI Whatbox - Use screen or Daemon installation Method
+    3. Whatbox - Use screen or Daemon installation Method

 *Connectability - Ability of your client to accept incoming connections from other clients, to facilitate transferring data.
 Two unconnectable clients can not communicate, which is why having people connectable in a swarm is important. *~From MAM*